 Electrical power wiring must be fitted and certified by persons with appropriate qualifications and certification.

-A signed 'Certificate of Compliance' must be left with the unit for insurance purposes.
-See figure 4 on page 6 for power wiring and control wiring schematics.
+A signed electrical 'Certificate of Compliance' must be left with the unit for insurance purposes.

+DO NOT install wiring in contact with refrigeration piping.
+See figures 4 & 6 on page 6 for power wiring and control wiring schematics and positioning.